ionur/Cifar-10-CNN/README.md

-# Cifar-10-CNN
+Implement NN and CNN architectures from scracth.

-Training CNN on cigar-10 dataset
+Measure performances on Cifar-10 dataset